GIScience/heigit-disaster-portal/README.md

 - dap-db: default postgis database also used with docker-compose.yml
 - dap-test-db: separate test database to not clutter production db

-Additionally you can create a _docker-compose run configuration_ with PyCharm.
+Additionally, you can create a _docker-compose run configuration_ with PyCharm.
 The advantage of this:
 - only a few clicks to start
 - automatically connects and opens the Services Toolbar (inspect docker stuff: images, containers, logs, bindings etc.)